polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-a-parachain/connect-a-local-parachain.md

    After you submit the transaction, click **Network** and select **Explorer**.

-8. Check the list of recent events for successful `sudo.Sudid` and click the event to see details about the transaction.
+8. Check the list of recent events for successful `sudo.Sudid`  _and_ `paras.PvfCheckAccepted` and click the event to see details about the transaction.

    ![View the Sudo registration event](/media/images/docs/tutorials/parachains/sudo-registration-event.png)